eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `illuminate `

 > `Good work.
 You illuminated the 'A Dispensed Torch'.
-Your 'A Dispensed Torch' has 11 power left.`
+Your 'A Dispensed Torch' has 10 power left.`

 > `2` : `The Dark room in the north`

 `look `

-> `You Look.`
+> `You look.`

 > `2` : `The Dark room in the north`